max-mapper/get-dat/markdown/01-install.md

 Once you have downloaded npm, install dat:

 ```
-npm install -g dat@next
+npm install -g dat
 ```

-You should then be able to run:
+This means that dat is now installed on your system.

 ```
 $ dat